 The Plan's financial statements are prepared using the accrual basis of accounting and in accordance with generally accepted accounting principles that apply to governmental accounting for defined benefit plans.
 Employer contributions are recognized when made, because there are no required due dates for contributions.
+Employee contributions are recognized in the period in which they are due.
 Other additions are recognized when due.
 Benefits and refunds are recognized when due and payable in accordance with the terms of the Plan document.
 Plan expenses, other than benefits and refunds are recognized on the accrual basis in accordance with generally accepted accounting principles.